Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.CLI/README.md

   ```

 The migration includes:
-- Customer addresses, and customers.
+- Customers and customer addresses.
-- All custom fields from _COM_Customer_ and _COM_Address_ tables.
-They are added to the _Commerce_Customer_ and _Commerce_CustomerAddress_ respectively.
+- All custom fields from the _COM_Customer_ and _COM_Address_ tables.
+They are added to _Commerce_Customer_ and _Commerce_CustomerAddress_ respectively.
 - A `SiteOriginName` custom field is created for customers.
-For unregistered users the field contains source site information.
-For registered users, this  field's value will be `null` because Xperience by Kentico does not support site-specific customer bindings.
+For unregistered users the field contains information about the source site.
+For registered users, this field's value is `null` because Xperience by Kentico does not support site-specific customer bindings.
-- Some system fields in Kentico Xperience 13 are no longer used in Xperience by Kentico.
-Specify the ones you want to migrate in `appsettings.json` using the `IncludeCustomerSystemFields` and `IncludeAddressSystemFields` configuration options.
+- Certain system fields in Kentico Xperience 13 do not have a direct equivalent in Xperience by Kentico and are by default skipped by the migration.
+Specify the ones you want to migrate in `appsettings.json` using the `IncludeCustomerSystemFields` and `IncludeAddressSystemFields` [configuration options](#configuration).
 Migrated system fields are prefixed with a configurable prefix (default `KX13_`) to avoid conflicts.
 You can customize the prefix using the `SystemFieldPrefix` option.
 The specified fields are migrated to the respective database tables as custom fields in the order in which they were specified.

   As an example, take the following `Commerce_Customer` columns:

   ```text